As live in care grows in popularity it becomes increasingly of interest to people needing care.

 As a start point, here is a short video explaining what Live in Care actually is.

-Live in care has a number of high-profile advantages – plus some that you may not yet be aware of.
+Just as there are many disadvantages of residential care, live in care has a number of high-profile advantages – plus some that you may not yet be aware of.
 Learning more about these benefits can help you to decide whether live in care is right for you.

 One survey conducted recently found that a majority of healthcare professionals agree that staying at home for as long as possible is beneficial for overall health and wellbeing.